Pingasmaster/pihole-arch/README.md

 ## Why ?

 Pihole is a software that allows you to host your own DNS server.
-It is usefull for security, privacy and responsiveness. iF you want to check out the original project, (go give them a star)[https://github.com/pi-hole/pi-hole].
+It is usefull for security, privacy and responsiveness. iF you want to check out the original project, [go give them a star](https://github.com/pi-hole/pi-hole).
 Arch linux isn't supported by the official installer, and I only deploy servers on arch so I needed to find a way.

 ## How ?

-Turns out there is a (pihole package)[https://aur.archlinux.org/packages/pi-hole-server] in the (AUR)[https://aur.archlinux.org/] repositories, and even a page (on how to setup pihole)[https://wiki.archlinux.org/title/Pi-hole] on the ArchWiki!
+Turns out there is a (pihole package)[https://aur.archlinux.org/packages/pi-hole-server] in the [AUR](https://aur.archlinux.org/) repositories, and even a page [on how to setup pihole](https://wiki.archlinux.org/title/Pi-hole) on the ArchWiki!
 We need to install all its dependencies, and then to build it, and to set up our server.

 ## The code